IbrahAbd/FateorsGambit/README.md

     - FusionBootstrapDebugGUIS was created for the settings menu.
     - FusionBootstrap was modified to restart after a game is completed.

-## Assets used for maps 🗺️ , player models 🕹️ and weapons 🗡️
+## Assets used for maps 🗺️ , player models 🕹️, weapons 🗡️ and music 🎵
 - https://assetstore.unity.com/packages/3d/props/3d-low-poly-tools-weapons-containers-274127
 - https://assetstore.unity.com/packages/p/character-effects-shaders-304307
 - https://assetstore.unity.com/packages/3d/props/weapons/dagger-69460